-This course will emphasize reproduction and genetic strategies with the objective to meet the goals for your breeding stock.
-Students will have the opportunity to concentrate on species of personal interest; as such there will be a requirement for significant self study and report writing.
+This hands-on course will emphasize reproduction and genetic strategies with the objective to successfully artificially inseminate cattle.
+Students will be required to submit a breeding plan on a species of personal interest.
 Participation in activities on the Olds College farm and trips to local livestock enterprises will be expected.